top of page

-Thank you to everyone who participated in my International Lucid Dream Induction Study.
-The findings from this study have now been published and are available here.
+Thank you kindly to everyone who participated in my International Lucid Dream Induction Study.
+Findings from this study have advanced our understanding of lucid dream induction, and the full-text publication of this study is freely available here.
+I recommend this as a great starting place to learn more about lucid dreaming science.

 Previous Studies